-For this discussion, a “Staging Database” refers to any intermediate database that would fill the gap between Electronic Data Interchange (EDI) transactions and the back-end business application.
+For this discussion, a “Staging Database” refers to any intermediate database that would fill the gap between EDI software transactions and the back-end business application.
 Whether obtained through a third party or developed in-house, some applications provide interface files that are “EDI Intelligent” and support the required EDI transactions.
 For applications that do not, the Staging Database should be considered for the following reasons and with the following purposes:

 Data Grouping/Restructuring: Spreadsheet-type (SDQ) orders, where a single purchase order describes multiple ship-to destinations, might not be supported in the application because many applications define an order as a single ship-to destination.
 In this case, the single spreadsheet order needs to be broken down into separate orders by ship-to destination prior to insertion into the application.
 A multi-line order could have the same ship-to destination repeated several times.
 Therefore, data grouping would be required for later reorganization of all lines (for each ship-to) and transforming them into a single order within the application.